HsienYu/RPi_SyncLooper/README.md

 Player Multiple Video in sync and loop by OMXPlayer-sync

   setup:
-  copy or download files
+  git clone or download files
   execute install.sh file in superuser mode

-  setup all pi in same network, with router or switcher (you need to setup network by hub or switcher)
+  setup all pi in same network, with router or switcher (you need to setup network for)

+  if your are doing it via WIFI, setup your ssid & passwd in /boot/wpa_supplicant.conf file

-  format your USB media to exfat format
+  format your USB drive to exfat format

   then "done"

-  configfile:
+  edit /boot/configfile.txt

     role=m --master device (can be used as single channel video loop player) l --slaver device